Wuliji Buren: Ultimate Fighting Championship

 In his UFC debut, Wuliji Buren faced Rolando Dy in UFC Fight Night: Bisping vs. Gastelum on November 25, 2017.
 At the weigh-ins, Dy weighed in at 148 lbs., two pounds over the featherweight limit.
 As a result, he forfeited 20% of his purse to Buren and the bout was fought at a catchweight.
 Wuliji lost the fight by unanimous decision.

-Wuliji faced Marlon Vera on August 8, 2018 at UFC 227.
+Wuliji faced Marlon Vera on August 8, 2018, at UFC 227.
 He lost the fight via TKO in the second round.

-His next fight came on February 9, 2019 at UFC 234 against Jonathan Martinez.
+His next fight came on February 9, 2019, at UFC 234 against Jonathan Martinez.
 He lost the fight via unanimous decision.

 After his third straight loss and inactivity of almost a year, Wuliji Buren was released from the UFC in January 2020.

 Road to UFC

 After his release from the UFC, Buren returned to the Chinese regional scene, winning his next three bouts via submission; second round shoulder choke against Aleksandr Lunga at WLF W.A.R.S.
 39, second round guillotine at WLF W.A.R.S.
 41 against Nikolay Kondratuk, and finally first round arm-triangle choke at Huya FC against Lei Yu.
 He would lose his next bout at WLF MMA 52 against Keremuaili Maimaitituohati via unanimous decision, before rebounding by winning in 29 seconds via flying knee against Akenbieke Ayijiake.

-Nakamura faced Shohei Nose in the Quarter-Finals of the Bantamweight tournament on June 9, 2022 in Road to UFC: Episode 4.
-He lost the bout via TKO due to substaining a knee injury.
+Nakamura faced Shohei Nose in the quarterfinals of the Bantamweight tournament on June 9, 2022, in Road to UFC Season 1: Episode 4.
+He lost the bout via TKO due to sustaining a knee injury.